nasimisa/a-kart/README.md

 ## 🚀 Features

 - Add, view, and manage customers and their debit cards
-- Generate new 16-digit card numbers
+- Generate new 16-digit card numbers (masked cards)
-- Delete cards with cancellation reason
+- Delete cards with removal reason
-- View transactions per customer
+- View and search transactions
-- Searchable audit logs of all key actions
+- Add, View and search audit logs of all key actions (Create customer, Add/Remove card for customer)
+- Responsiveness of app for all devices + Empty states and Loaders for pages
 - Fully mocked backend using `json-server`

 ## 📦 Setup